ash-jc-allen/favicon-fetcher/README.md

 ### Favicon Sizes

-When attempting to retrieve favicons using the `http` driver, me may be able to determine the favicons' sizes.
+When attempting to retrieve favicons using the `http` driver, we may be able to determine the favicons' sizes.
 To get the size of the favicon, you can use the `getIconSize` method like so:

 ```php
 use AshAllenDesign\FaviconFetcher\Facades\Favicon;